fbedussi/vite-react-bootstrap/readme.md

 to npm scripts in package.json

-create a file in ./.githooks/commit-msg.sh
+create a file in ./.githooks/commit-msg chmod 755 .githooks/commit-msg

 ```
 #!/bin/sh